suobset/skushagra/docs/independent/morbios.md

 ### Development Methods

-For this project, I've explored various development methods:
+For this project, we've explored various development methods:

 1. **Bottom-Up Approach**: Starting with the most fundamental aspects (like the bootloader and kernel) and gradually building up the system.
 This method ensures a solid foundation but can be slow and cumbersome.